akburg/elgatokeylight/README.md

 I've found it a hassle to remember to switch my lights on and off as I join various video calls throughout the day.
 This bash script (works for Mac OS Monterey 12.x or later) monitors the Mac OS stream log and runs a curl command to activate the lights.
 ## Configuration
-See `config.example.sh` for an example of how to configure the script.
-You can copy this file to `config.sh` and edit it to suit your needs.
+See `example.env` for an example of how to configure the script.
+You can copy this file to `.env` and edit it to suit your needs.

 ## Running the script
 ### Running the script and testing if everything works